 How many tasks should be on a minimalist to-do list?

 Most practitioners of minimalist task management keep their active daily list between three and five items.
-Research on visual processing suggests that the brain handles fewer competing stimuli more effectively [1].
+Research on visual processing suggests the brain handles fewer competing stimuli more effectively [1].
 The Parking Lot list can hold up to 15 deferred items, but the daily working list should stay small enough that you can review it in under 10 seconds.

 Is minimalist task management better than complex systems?